Blog / PCB Relay: A Compact Switching/ Power Management Device

 Relay Pin Terminals

-Since there are different relay types, each has unique sets of pins.
+Since there are different relay types, each has a unique set of pins.
 Electromagnetic or electromechanical power relays have the following four terminals.
+Relay Pin Terminals Reed relays have a similar design to the electromagnetic type and have positive and negative terminals.

-Reed relays have a similar design to the electromagnetic type and have positive and negative terminals.
 On the other hand, solid-state relays contain input, load, and output terminals, while thermal relays have two terminals connected in series with motors.
+A reed relay A reed relay Source: Wikimedia Commons

 PCB Design Requirements for Electromagnetic Relays

-An electromagnetic PCB relay will not work if its internal mechanisms get distorted.
 Therefore, you must pay attention to its soldering, washing, and heat application during the mounting process.

 Most manufacturers provide recommendations for mounting relays, and they include the following.

-The relays should also have the standard conductor thickness (35 and 70µm).
 However, thermal and electromagnetic relays perform differently when exposed to heat and magnetic fields.

-Therefore, you should place them away from semiconductors, transformers, and other heat-generating components during the printed circuit board design process.
-Also, mount the relay to have vibrations or shock hit perpendicularly to the relay armature operating direction.
+Therefore, you should remove them from semiconductors, transformers, and other heat-generating components during the printed circuit board design process.

 Types of Relay PCBs